dotnet/docfx/docs/designs/restore-and-gc.md

 - Even there is new commits in `https://github.com/dotnet/docfx-sample-code` `master` branch, but with the `.lock.json` file, we still using the `19a9a39aec184523246678c5aadfea82cb2` commit.
 - Since the `https://github.com/microsoft/azure-sample-code#live` is not defined in existing `.lock.json`, `restore` will check-out latest commit of live branch of this repository to one work tree and add it to `.lock.json`.

-# Garbage collection

-Since all of the dependencies files/repositories are stored under `%DOCFX_APPDATA_PATH%` folder, this folder will be bigger and bigger, a lot of out-of-date version of files or repository work trees are left there.

-With GC command docfx `gc`, you can clean up the `%DOCFX_APPDATA_PATH%`.

-Whenever the `restore` command is executed, the `last write time` of downloaded files and git repository folder will be refreshed always, so the `gc` will clean up these files/repositories based on the `last write time`.

-The default `retention` rules are 15 days, which means `gc` will only keep these files/repository work trees which are accessed within 15 days, you can also overwrite this default rule by using `--retention-days {days}` command options.

-# Future consideration of Restore and GC

-The `restore` is to `add and forget` and `gc` is to `delete`, considering the work tree size and check-out speed, we may want to `re-use` instead of `delete`.

-`re-use` existing work-tree of git can help us reduce the disk size and improve the checkout speed, this actually also fits the dependency files.

-But this solution need track usage status of each work tree, not a status-less design so let's put it in the future improvements.